syncfusion-content/uwp-docs/uwp/Kanban-Board/Workflows.md

 ## Work In-Progress limit

 [`MinimumLimit`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.KanbanColumn.html#Syncfusion_UI_Xaml_Kanban_KanbanColumn_MinimumLimit) and [`MaximumLimit`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.KanbanColumn.html#Syncfusion_UI_Xaml_Kanban_KanbanColumn_MaximumLimit) properties are used to limit the minimum and maximum items in the Kanban column.
-However, this will not restrict moving the items from one column to another column.
-But the violation of the limit can be indicated by changing the [`ValidationColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.KanbanColumn.html#Syncfusion_UI_Xaml_Kanban_KanbanColumn_ValidationColor) of the error bar.
+However, this will not restrict moving the items from one column to another column, but the violation of the limit can be indicated by changing the [`ValidationColor`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.KanbanColumn.html#Syncfusion_UI_Xaml_Kanban_KanbanColumn_ValidationColor) of the error bar.

 Following properties of [`ErrorBarSettings`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Kanban.KanbanColumn.html#Syncfusion_UI_Xaml_Kanban_KanbanColumn_ErrorBarSettings) are used to customize the error bar.